 Delicious, soft, tangy and sweet, peaches are native to China but are now grown throughout the world using a varieties of cultivars.
-Like nectarines, peaches, plums and almonds they belong to the family Rosaceae, genus Prunus.
+Like nectarines, peaches, plums and almonds which belong to the family Rosaceae, genus Prunus.

 Plums vary in color, size and taste.
 Many people don't like the 'hairy' skin and choose the smooth skinned nectarine, but others say the taste and texture of peaches is superior.